Skip to Content

 Symptoms of mixed hearing loss

-The symptoms of mixed hearing loss can vary widely, but common signs include:
+The symptoms of mixed hearing loss can vary widely, but typical symptoms consist of:

 • Difficulty hearing in both quiet and noisy environments.